MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 Another thing you need to do is support the dips.
 Whenever a team or an individual learns a new engineering practice there is going to be an initial dip in performance.

-You need to know that this will happen and have enough understanding of the long term advantges that will be gained from what they are learning and trying to apply to support them during the dips.
+You need to know that this will happen and have enough understanding of the long term advantages that will be gained from what they are learning and trying to apply to support them during the dips.

 ### Pattern to Create Slack ###